 The Australian Rail Track Corporation (ARTC) manages and maintains over 8500 km of railway lines across New South Wales, Victoria, South Australia, Western Australia and Queensland.
 This represents most of Australia’s interstate networks.
 ARTC has responsibility for the interstate lines from Macarthur (near Sydney) to Melbourne, Melbourne to Adelaide via North Shore (near Geelong) and Serviceton, Cootamundra to Adelaide via Parkes and Broken Hill, Broadmeadow (near Newcastle) to Brisbane, and Adelaide to Kalgoorlie.
 Over 500 trains a day use the ARTC network.
 The ARTC website provides a wide range of information about its network, including maps, diagrams, access information, Master Train Plans and Train Alteration Advice notices.

-Genesee & Wyoming Australia (GWA) manages around 5000 km of railway infrastructure throughout South Australia and the Northern Territory.
+One Rail Australia (ORA) manages around 3700 km of railway infrastructure throughout South Australia and the Northern Territory.
 It manages and operates the north–south transcontinental line from Darwin to Tarcoola, a distance of 2246 route kilometres.
-GWA has a BOOT (Build, Own, Operate, Transfer) contract with the AustralAsia Railway Corporation for the line between Darwin and Alice Springs, while the line between Alice Springs and Tarcoola is owned by ARTC but is on long-term lease to GWA.
-GWA is also a freight rail operator throughout much of mainland Australia.
-The GWA website provides information about its network and services.
+ORA has a BOOT (Build, Own, Operate, Transfer) contract with the AustralAsia Railway Corporation for the line between Darwin and Alice Springs, while the line between Alice Springs and Tarcoola is owned by ARTC but is on long-term lease to ORA.
+ORA is also a freight rail operator throughout much of mainland Australia.
+The ORA website provides information about its network and services.